About

 Thomas Poon

-Thomas Poon, Ph.D., became executive vice president and provost on June 1, 2017, and leads the university’s Academic Affairs, Enrollment Management, and Student Affairs divisions, including overseeing the university’s educational, scholarly, creative activities, student and professional development, athletics, registrar, and admissions areas.
-He is also a tenured professor of chemistry.
-Poon reports to the president.
+Thomas Poon, Ph.D., became executive vice president and provost on June 1, 2017.
+Reporting to the president, he leads the university’s Academic Affairs, Enrollment Management, and Student Affairs divisions, including overseeing the university’s educational, scholarly and creative activities; co-curricular and student development endeavors; and career and professional development, registrar, and admissions areas.
+As provost, Poon has demonstrated a commitment to the recruitment and retention of faculty of color, championed initiatives that promote globally conscious perspectives, and helped usher LMU into a new status as a nationally recognized research institution.
+He is also a tenured professor of chemistry, having held teaching positions at Colby College, Randolph-Macon College, the Claremont Colleges, Columbia University, and LMU.